johbrust/simulink_gym/Readme.md

 The wrapper is based on adding TCP/IP communication between a Simulink model running in a background instance of MATLAB Simulink and a Python wrapper class implementing the Gym interface.

 The TCP/IP communication is established via respective Simulink blocks and matching [communication sockets](./simulink_gym/utils/comm_socket.py).
 The Simulink blocks are provided by the [Simulink block library](./simulink_block_lib/) included in this project.
 The input block receives the input action, which triggers the simulation of the next time step.
 At the end of this time step, the output block sends the output data (i.e., the observation) back to the wrapper.
+Check out the [Readme](./simulink_block_lib/Readme.md) of the Simulink block library for more information.

 The wrapper provides the necessary methods to create this derived environment without the user having to implement the TCP/IP communication.
-Similar to the usual environment implementations, the user only has to define the action and observation/state space as well as the individual `reset` and `step` methods.
+Similar to the usual Gym environment implementations, the user only has to define the action and observation/state space as well as the individual `reset` and `step` methods.

 > :grey_exclamation: Initializing an environment object takes a few seconds due to the starting of MATLAB in the background and the creation of the simulation object ([`SimulationInput` object](https://de.mathworks.com/help/simulink/slref/simulink.simulationinput-class.html)).
 Also, the first `reset(...)` takes substantially longer than any consecutive `reset(...)`.

 ## Setup

-Installing this package is currently only possible from source, but a distribution through PyPI is planned.
+Installing this package is currently only possible from source, but [a distribution through PyPI is planned](https://github.com/johbrust/simulink_gym/issues/12).
 Execute the following steps to install Simulink Gym.

 ```bash
 # Clone repository with HTTPS ...